Bertrand256/dash-masternode-tool/doc/deterministic-mn-migration.md

     it by issuing the command
     `walletpassphrase "your-wallet-passphrase" 600`

     2.2.
-Copy the owner private key to clipboard (eg. from DMT configuration).
+Copy the owner private key to clipboard (e.g. from DMT configuration).

     2.3.
 Import the key by executing the following command in Debug